galaxyproject/training-material/topics/chip-seq/tutorials/tal1-binding-site-identification/tutorial.md

 >
 > 1. Search for "computeMatrix" under galaxy toolshed.
 > 2. Under "Regions to plot", select the MACS2 output (narrowpeaks) for G1E cells (TAL1 over Input).
-> 3. Under "Reference point for plotting", select "Center of region".
+> 3. Under "Score file", select the bigWigs (log2 ratios from bamCompare).
-> 4. Under "Score file", select the bigWigs (log2 ratios from bamCompare).
+> 4. From "computeMatrix has two main output options", select "reference point".
-> 5. From the output options, select "reference point".
+> 5. Under "The Reference point for plotting", select "Center of region".
-> 6. For region upstream and downstream of region file : Enter 5000
+> 6. For the two fields region upstream and downstream choose both times the value '5000'
 >
 > ![compMatrix](../../images/compM.png)
 >